-In a non-DevOps environment, there is often tension between introducing new features and stability.
-The development team is measured on the features they deliver to users while the operations team is measured on the stability of the system.
+In a non-DevOps environment, there is often tension between releasing new features and stability.
+The development team is measured on the updates they deliver to users while the operations team is measured on the health of the system.

-There is enormous waste in a typical IT environment with people waiting for other people, other machines, new software or they are stuck solving the same problems over and over.
-People like to be productive in their work and the time spent churning causes frustration and unhappiness.
+There is enormous waste in a typical IT environment with people waiting for other people and other machines—or they are stuck solving the same problems over and over.
+Workers like to be productive and the time spent churning causes frustration and unhappiness.
 When people get rid of the unsatisfying parts of their job and can instead spend that time adding value to the organization, everyone benefits.

-Automated deployments and standardized production environments, key aspects of DevOps, make deployments predictable and free people from routine repetitive tasks to go do more creative things.
+Automated deployments and standardized production environments, key aspects of DevOps models of IT operations, make deployments predictable and free people from routine repetitive tasks to go do more creative things.

 To succeed with DevOps, it’s vital that you have data so you can keep a close eye on performance and prove success at every stage.